 This section has several subsections that are varied to increase understanding of PEMFCs.
 Then we can improve the performance of PEMFCs.
-Recently, PEMFCs have become very important due to their advantages over other types of fuel cells.
+Recently, PEMFCs are becoming very important due to advantages over other types of fuel cells.
 These advantages of PEMFCs are high efficiency, low pollution power generator stationary and transportation applications [30].
-The membrane accounts for approximately 6%-30% of the cost of PEMFCs [5, 13, 31,32] claimed that "the inorganic proton conductors could be silica, Heteropolyacids (HPAs), layered zirconium phosphates, and liquid phosphoric acid".
-The silica needs a high pressure to sustain 100% Relative Humidity (RH) for high proton conductivity above 100°C. The use of HPAs an example Phosphotungstic Acid (PTA) into polyelectrolyte membranes that can improve both proton conductivity and effectiveness of PEMFCs above 100°C; could cause flooding for the membrane.
-However, to prevent HPA leaching, amine-functionalized mesoporous silica can be utilised to immobilize PTA in Nafion membranes as presented by authors in ref.
-[13, 32].
-The composites of SPEEK with HPAs show increased proton conductivity at elevated temperatures when fully hydrated and excellent thermal and electrochemical stability, however, the cost of the material is very high.
+The membrane accounts approximately 6%-30% of the cost of PEMFCs [5], [13], [31,32] claimed that "the inorganic proton conductors could be silica, Heteropolyacids (HPAs), layered zirconium phosphates, and liquid phosphoric acid".
+The silica is needed a high pressure to sustain 100% RH for high proton conductivity above 100°C. While, the use of HPAs an example Phosphotungstic Acid (PTA) into polyelectrolyte membranes that can improve both proton conductivity and effective of PEMFCs above 100°C; could cause flooding for membrane.
+However, to prevent HPA leaching, amine-functionalized mesoporous silica can be utilised to immobilize PTA in Nafion membranes as presented by [13] and [32].
+The composites of SPEEK with HPAs show increased proton conductivity at elevated temperatures when fully hydrated and excellent thermal and electrochemical stability, however, the cost of material is very high.
 We can extend the discussion by focusing on organic/inorganic hybrid membranes from acid-doped PBIs and other polymers as part of future work.